dragon-fire-fly/cluedo/README.md

 ![Mansion room layout](documentation/planning_files/gameboard_with_coords.png)

 Each square on the board has a set of x y "co-ordinates" contained within a tuple.
 In this way, movement between rooms and whether a player is in a room can be determined.

+### Jupyter Notebook
+A Jupyter notebook was created before the project was started with ideas and small pieces of practice code for the project.
+This Jupyter notebook can be found [here](documentation/planning_files/planning.ipynb).

 ## Features